Looking for the best mole repellent and deterrent in 2020?

 In the below section we break down each of our product recommendations in a little more detail.

-Luster Leaf Fend Off is a mole repellent that comes in massive 10lb bag, which you can then use to cover your yard and property.
+Bonide Molemax granules provide a mole repellent option that comes in massive 10lb bag, which you can then use to cover your yard and property.
 These granules use castor oil to create a repulsive environment for moles and drive them away from gardens.

 The repellent will not harm human or animals and usually can't be smelled by the user.
 It will not drive away beneficial creatures like worms, and one bag can cover up to 5,000 sq ft.

-We recommend Luster Leaf to individuals who need a reliable mole repellent on a budget.
+We recommend Bonide's Molemax 10lb bag to individuals who need a reliable mole repellent on a budget.

 Castor oil is a strong natural repellent because of its smell.
 Castor beans are poisonous, and most moles avoid coming into contact with them.
 Nature's Mace uses this behavior to its advantage by creating a strong mole repellent with concentrated castor oil